 Where are you located in San Francisco?

-Our 55 acre campus is in a residential neighborhood two blocks from Golden Gate Park, a 1,000 acre park that stretches approximately three and a half miles west to the Pacific Ocean.
-We are a twenty minute bus ride from downtown, the Financial District, the Embarcadero and Fisherman's Wharf.
+Our 58-acre campus is in a residential neighborhood two blocks from Golden Gate Park, a 1,000-acre park that stretches approximately three and a half miles west to the Pacific Ocean.
+We are a twenty-minute bus ride from downtown, the Financial District, the Embarcadero and Fisherman's Wharf.
 Learn more about our San Francisco advantage.

 What is the climate like in San Francisco?